nathan-smeal/cs7641/lessons/ml_p1_lesson_01_decision_trees.md

     * Try not to have a tree which is too big.
     * Try many trees and cross-validation.
     * Variant of cross-validation where you hold out a subset of the data and build a tree breadth-first on the remaining data.
 Stop when error is "low enough."
-    * Build the whole tree and prune (vote if the classification is not perfect).
+    * Build the whole tree and prune （剪枝） (vote if the classification is not perfect).
 * Regression
+  * Splitting criteria: variance?
   * Model output and group them (round off or cluster).
-  * Report average on leaves, or vote, or locally fit a line (hybrid).
+  * On leaves: Report average, or vote, or locally fit a line (hybrid).

 Decision trees